python/typeshed/CONTRIBUTING.md

 supported:

 * `version`: The latest version of the library that the stubs support.
-  Note that only two most significant version levels are supported (i.e. only single dot).
+  For libraries that reflect API changes in the version number only the parts indicating the API level should be specified.
+In the case of [Semantic Versioning](https://semver.org/) that is the first two components.
 When the stubs are updated to a newer version of the library, the version of the stub should be bumped (note that previous versions are still available on PyPI).
 Some legacy stubs are marked with version `0.1`, indicating that their supported version is